 Los Angeles State Historic Park is composed of three main parts.
 The most obvious one is the big lawn in the center, surrounding the site of the old roundhouse.
 This is where the most recreational uses of the park take place: people playing sports, throwing frisbees around, jogging along the main track, etc. From atop the elevated walkway, the trees frame a beautiful view of the Downtown skyline.
 You can trace the path of jets making their descent into LAX while helicopters buzz overhead.
 Freight trains occasionally blast their horn nearby while Gold Line trains frequently hum past.
 The little grassy hills are topped with cacti, just out of reach of the little kids racing each other on the lawn below.

 Separated from the lawn by a dry creek bed is the entry path along Spring Street.
-This is where you’ll find the park’s primary facilities, such as the ranger station and restrooms.
+This is where you’ll find the park’s primary facilities, such as the ranger station and restrooms, as well as a nice cafe at the southern entrance.
 The first hints of shade are creeping onto the path as the trees lining the path grow.
 This is also where you can look at the orchard, a set of orange trees that serve as a public orchard and as a nod to the agricultural history of the site.
 As you walk past, you’ll see quotes from local community members inscribed on the metal planters in English, Spanish, and Chinese characters.

 Lastly, at the northern end of the park the lawn gives way to a wooded area which offers some seclusion.
 Being the furthest part of the park from the entrance, it’s the quietest.
 A seasonal wetland area, usually dry, sits here with a little deck serving as an overlook.
 There’s also a cool piece of public art on the edge of the lawn which feels like a cross between a hut and the legs of a giant spider.
 This is Psychic Body Grotto, which the artist describes as a “figurative gazebo.”